By Brian Werth

 June 25, 2004

 Dozens of workers put the finishing touches Thursday afternoon on the four-story, $15 million, 59-unit luxury apartment complex called The Kirkwood, on the western edge of Bloomington’s downtown business district.

 Most of the individual units have stately names, including Monarch, Ambassador, Regency, and Presidential and feature a traditional design.
 Several units, however, are decked out in a “retro” style, with polished cement flooring and ultra-modern lighting.

 The finishing work was being done in preparation for Thursday evening’s Greater Bloomington Chamber of Commerce Business After Hours networking party, conducted in a tent outside The Kirkwood, at 315 W. Kirkwood Ave.

-“It’s a chance for us to show off the building,” said Jim Murphy, president of CFC Inc., the real estate arm of Cook Group.
-CFC has been the biggest player in the redevelopment of Bloomington’s downtown for 30 years, spending tens of millions of dollars to restore or create such buildings as the Graham Plaza, Fountain Square Mall, the Antique Mall and the Depot.
+“It’s a chance for us to show off the building,” said Jim Murphy, president of CFC Properties, the real estate arm of Cook Group.
+CFC has been the biggest player in the redevelopment of Bloomington’s downtown for 30 years, spending tens of millions of dollars to restore or create such buildings as the Graham Plaza, Fountain Square Mall, the Antique Mall, and the Depot.

 “We want the community to see what we think is a very unique product,” Murphy said of The Kirkwood.
 “We’re proud of it.”

 The exterior of the George Ridgeway-designed structure is brick, with limestone accents on all sides featuring architectural details that complement other downtown buildings.